taikoxyz/taiko-mono/packages/protocol/docs/analysis/Sathish9098-Analysis.md

 - `context()` : Retrieves the current operational context of the bridge, used for tracking and validation purposes.

-- `getInvocationDelays()` : Provides the time delays enforced before a message can be executed, important for security and order.
+- `getInvocationDelay()` : Provides the time delays enforced before a message can be executed, important for security and order.

 - `hashMessage(Message memory _message)` : Generates a unique identifier for a message based on its content.